mylighter/WrongQuestionBook/README.md

 # WrongQuestionBook
-A program for Chinese students to sort out their wrong questions more easily.
+This is a program for Chinese students to collect and re-do the questions that they made mistakes in more easily.
 So I will write the license and manual instructions in Chinese then.